Process vs Procedure: What is the Difference?Terry Giles

-This is all well and good (and for those of you who just came for an easy definition - you've now found it), but as you go down a hierarchy of ‘whats’ and into the ‘hows’, things can start to get a bit confused with ‘whats’ sometimes looking like ‘hows' and everything starting to sound like a Dr. Seuss book.
+This is all well and good (and for those of you who just came for an easy definition - you've now found it), but as you go start diving into the ‘whats’ and ‘hows’, things can start to get a bit confused with ‘whats’ sometimes looking like ‘hows' and everything starting to sound like a Dr. Seuss book.

 My Definition of Process vs Procedure

 My take on this has evolved from looking at the definitions above to taking a process as being something that has inputs, outputs and activities and can be represented as a diagram - very much in line with the Triaster noun-verb methodology.
 Put a sequence of these together to describe how to achieve an objective and you have a process map.

 The procedure then becomes a description of how the activity is carried out; generally in text form.

 The real difference between process and procedure can be summed up therefore by where you would document with a flow chart and where a written description would work better.
 If it can be described in a flow chart it is most likely a process and if there is a written description of how the activities are carried out these tend to be procedures.

 This is probably open to all sorts of debate, but it works for me.

 To read Triaster’s Paul Elson-Vining’s take on the subject, have a look at: Processes, Policies and Procedures: What's the difference?